tuni56/tuni56/README.md

 👋 Welcome to My AWS Cloud Projects
 About Me
 Hi there!
-I’m Tuni, a cloud enthusiast and aspiring AWS Solutions Architect.
-I’m passionate about leveraging the power of AWS to build scalable, secure, and efficient cloud solutions.
-This repository is where I share my journey through AWS, including projects, experiments, and best practices that I’ve learned along the way.
+I’m Tuni, a passionate cloud enthusiast and aspiring AWS Solutions Architect.
+I’m dedicated to mastering AWS to build scalable, secure, and efficient cloud solutions.
+This repository is where I share my journey through AWS, including projects, experiments, and best practices I’ve learned along the way.

 🌩️ What You’ll Find Here
 In this GitHub account, you’ll discover: